 How to Plan a Trip to India

-With a heart deeply rooted in the diversity of my homeland, let me empower your journey with insights that go beyond the ordinary, ensuring your visit to India is not just a trip but a transformative experience.
+With a heart deeply rooted in the diversity of my homeland, I offer you insights that go beyond the ordinary, ensuring your visit to India is not just a trip but a transformative experience.
+As someone who has lived and traveled extensively across India, I can guide you through a journey that challenges the typical colonial projections and provides a more nuanced understanding of this vibrant country.

 Of course you don't expect to see an elephant or a snake charmer or a naked sadhu as you land in one of the major cities in India.
 You have stopped believing in these colonial projections of India.